 As the Shelby County School (SCS) board prepares to vote on whether or not to bring vending machines into their schools, parents and students have mixed feelings; and for good reason.
 Vending machines have traditionally been stocked with candy, chips, soda, and other junk foods high in fat, sugar, and carbs.

 However, if the proposal is approved, the SCS plans to stock their vending machines with healthy choices for not just snacks, but for breakfast and lunch as well, something that is catching on across the country.
-The vending machines would be stocked daily by the school’s special education students.
+These healthy vending machines in schools would be stocked daily by special education students.
 This means that while the food is guaranteed fresh, those students who stock the machines are learning job skills as well.

 So why the idea of having a school vending machine in the first place?
 According to Kevin Woods, a Shelby School board member, “This is not to eliminate any possible positions, it’s just simply to allow more people to get through the process quicker and to have more options without having to wait in long lines”.